eastgenomics/ansible-run-monitoring/README.md

 ## Automation

-Cron has been scheduled to run the script daily
+Cron scheduled to run the script daily

 ## Arguments
 1. --notification : send notification for "to-be-deleted" runs